TPedron/design_patterns/README.md

 ### Example
 A bit more of a skeleton example where we have an adapter that maps calls to its `request` method to it's target adaptee's `specific_request` method.

+## 2.3 Facade Pattern

+### Description
+Facade classes provide a unified interface to a set of interfaces to simplify usage of the set of interaces.
+Basically a helper class.

+### Example
+Turning a car facade on causes several actions to occur inside the car that are taken care of by the facade such as lights, engine, radio and navigation components.
+For the client, its as simple as turning the key!

 # 3. Behavioral Patterns

 ## 3.1 Strategy Pattern

 ### Description
 Composition over inheritance!
-Instead of classes inheriting behaviours from each other in a bad hierarchy, move towards extracting behaviour into components that can reused across classes.
+Instead of classes inheriting behaviours (algorithms) from each other in a bad hierarchy, move towards extracting behaviour into components that can reused and interchanged across classes.

 ### Example
 Ruby supports duck-typing so I figured I would implement a few Duck classes that inherit/override behaviors like Quack, Fly and Swim.
 All behaviors are swappable components conforming to an interface.